jarombouts/yougottaclick/README.md

 ## GETTING STARTED

-Everything is in a single go binary.
+This repo takes an extremely... ozempic approach to architecture.
+Everything is contained in a single go binary.
 Just do `go run .` (or `go build` if you want a binary) to start the server, which listens on port 8008.

 ## WHAT'S HAPPENING